notnullxyz/alchemorium/README.md

 #define LDR_THRESHOLD 2800  // Darkness threshold.
 Analog value from LDR module.
 Higher = Darker
 #define CONFIDENCE 3        // Darkness Confidence: Confirmed dark after this many threshold readings
 ```
+Set these as needed.
+Defaults are sane enough for the test module.
+Avoid rapidly switching backlight on and off to prevent voltage surges on your board

 ## Software